AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Controlled Types
 ----------------

-Controlled types, which includes types derived from Ada.Finalization and types that are using the Finalizable aspect, are incompatible with constructors, destructors as well as clone and adjust attributes.
+Controlled types, which include types derived from Ada.Finalization and types that are using the Finalizable aspect, are incompatible with constructors, destructors as well as clone and adjust attributes.